hazelcast/hazelcast-python-client/docs/serialization.rst

 1. It first checks whether the object is ``None``.

+2. If the above check fails, then it checks if there is a ``CompactSerializer`` registered for the class of the object.

-2. If the above check fails, then it checks if it is an instance of ``IdentifiedDataSerializable``.
+3. If the above check fails, then it checks if it is an instance of ``IdentifiedDataSerializable``.

-3. If the above check fails, then it checks if it is an instance of ``Portable``.
+4. If the above check fails, then it checks if it is an instance of ``Portable``.

-4. If the above check fails, then it checks if it is an instance of one of the default types (see the default types above).
+5. If the above check fails, then it checks if it is an instance of one of the default types (see the default types above).

-5. If the above check fails, then it looks for a user-specified :ref:`serialization:custom serialization`.
+6. If the above check fails, then it looks for a user-specified :ref:`serialization:custom serialization`.

-6. If the above check fails, it will use the registered :ref:`serialization:global serialization` if one exists.
+7. If the above check fails, it will use the registered :ref:`serialization:global serialization` if one exists.

-7. If the above check fails, then the Python client uses ``pickle`` by default.
+8. If the above check fails, then the Python client uses ``pickle`` by default.

 However, ``cPickle/pickle Serialization`` is not the best way of